Harrisoncre8/Illume-Decision-Hub-Calculator/README.md

 ## Screen Shots

 ## Installation
 > npm install

 > npm run client

->npm run server
+> npm run server

-## Usagages
+## Usage
 - User:
     - Must register for login
     - Able to edit their information
-    - 3 Calculator Stepper (converstaional questionaires) options (Break Even, Profit Lever, Price Setting)
+    - 3 Calculator Stepper (conversational questionnaires) options (Break Even, Price Setting, Profit Lever)
-        - each calculator keeps user inputted data in state to output in 'results' page where user can continue to edit inputted numbers to dynamically view results
+        - Each calculator keeps user inputted data in state to output in 'results' page where user can continue to edit inputted numbers to dynamically view results
         - Results suggest changes in user financial decisions to positively impact business
 - Admin:
     - Must be created by another Admin
-    - Able to edit each calculator's question, subquestion, and tool tip text
+    - Able to edit each calculator's question, sub-question, and tool tip text
     - Able to edit all user information, toggle users between Admin/User, change users' passwords for reset
     - Able to edit industry margins and add new industries
     - Can use all tool functionality of regular user